jd-fillmore/infused/posts/what-is-the-best-method-to-drive-visitors-to-a-new-website.md

 <h3>Google My Business</h3>

-One of the best ways on how to get traffic to your website fast, is using something called <a href="https://www.google.com/intl/en_ca/business/" target="_blank" rel="noopener noreferrer">Google My Business</a>.
+One of the best ways on how to get traffic to your website fast, is using something called <a href="https://www.google.com/intl/en_ca/business/" target="_blank" rel="noreferrer" rel="noopener noreferrer">Google My Business</a>.

 What is Google My Business?